Seafood Boil

 - Clams.
 Run them under water first to remove any sand or grit.

 - Kielbasa.
-Or any sausage of choice, like andouille sausage or chorizo.
+Or any sausage of choice.
+I’ve had success using andouille sausage and chorizo.

 - Sweet corn.
 Either whole cobs that have been cut into 2-inch pieces or mini ears of corn.